 It's December!
 Fa la la la la!
 I love the holiday season and I love giving my students some fun Christmas themed lessons that tie into science.
 Below you will find a list of fun activities that you can do in the month of December.
 Note: even if you have students that don't celebrate Christmas, many of the options below are simply science oriented, not dependent on the actual holiday.
 Enjoy!

 Before you throw out your Christmas tree, grab your saw, cut off a few tree cookies from the stump and sand them down.
 You can do a fun mini lesson on dendrochronology!
-Check out this free lesson on tree rings and climate change (aimed at AP environmental science students).
+Check out this lesson on tree rings and tree cores.

 Check out this "Case of the Christmas Cookie" mystery lab from The Science Spot.
 This lab is fun for middle school students- they test mystery powders to help Mrs. Claus save Christmas.
 You can download the lab here.